WendyHanzer/3/Assignment03/README.md

 >$ make

-The excutable will be put in bin
+The executable will be put in bin

 Commands
 --------